n3a9/lan-scan/README.md

 The following variables can be configured in [`userSettings.js`](https://github.com/n3a9/lan-scan/blob/master/js/userSettings.js):

-- `debug`: printing progress to browser console
+- `debug`: print progress and data to console
 - `address`: `default` if to be auto-detected, otherwise the starting local address
 - `ports`: a list of ports to probe
-- `timeout`: how long to timeout for each address probe in seconds
+- `timeout`: the timeout threshold for after sending a request for each address in seconds

 ### Anonymized IP